Time-shift selection for reservoir computing using a rank-revealing QR algorithm: Conclusions

 \section{Conclusions}

-We have proposed a technique for selecting the optimal combination of time-shifts for a reservoir computer based on a rank-revealing QR algorithm.
-We demonstrated that a reservoir computer with our optimized time-shifts displays significantly higher accuracy than with random time-shifts.
-We have verified that this technique is general by demonstrating improved performance in a variety of reservoir computer types and tasks.
+We have proposed a technique for selecting the rank-optimal combination of time-shifts for a reservoir computer based on a rank-revealing QR algorithm.
+We demonstrated that a reservoir computer with our rank-optimized time-shifts displays significantly higher accuracy than with random time-shifts.
+We have verified that this technique is general by demonstrating improved performance on both analog and digital reservoir computers.
 Our technique is task-independent and does not rely on a model of the reservoir computer, so it can be straightforwardly applied to both digital and analog reservoir computer implementations.

 \textbf{Author Declarations}: The authors have no conflicts of interest to disclose.

 \textbf{Data Availability}: The data that support the findings of this study are available from the corresponding author upon reasonable request.